A surprising amount of people don’t know how to clean up Facebook risk factors on their account and that leads to big problems down the line.

 Remember, screenshots exist.

-That’s why we suggest that people think of their presence on social media platforms like Facebook as being fully public (in spite of the privacy settings).
+That’s why we suggest that people think of their presence on platforms like Facebook as being fully public (in spite of the privacy settings).
+It’s also why we’re so adamant about the importance of cleaning up your social media as a whole.

 BrandYourself’s DIY reputation management software